 Ironically, the far darker and more memorable Season 4 finale wasn't supposed to be the final episode of the show, merely the cliffhanger into a fifth and final season.
 The BBC decided to call it a day at that point, despite the extremely strong ratings (besting Coronation Street, Britain's biggest soap opera, in the ratings with over 10 million viewers).
 Gareth Thomas had emphatically declined to reprise his role as Blake except for a one-off appearance in the finale (in which he was thoroughly McLeaned at his own insistence) and there weren't many more places to go with the story arc without turning it into a Franchise Zombie.

-Warner Brothers were quietly supportive of Babylon 5 throughout the first four years of its run, repeatedly not canceling it and in fact giving it modest budget increases between seasons simply because a lot of the network executives apparently just really liked it, to the extent of not even giving production notes after the start of the second season and just letting the production team get on with it.
+Warner Brothers were quietly supportive of Babylon 5 throughout the first four years of its run, repeatedly not canceling it and in fact giving it modest budget increases between seasons simply because a lot of the executives apparently just really liked it, to the extent of not even giving production notes after the start of the second season and just letting the production team get on with it.
 They were rewarded by moderate ratings increases and a high profile among SF fans, arguably higher than that of rival series Star Trek: Deep Space Nine which cost more than twice as much to make.
-When they were faced with the task of canceling the show due to a complex international co-funding agreement with the PTEN network collapsing, they encouraged the TNT cable network to come on board and save the day, ensuring that the show got to its planned ending.
+When they were faced with the task of canceling the show due to the PTEN service(what was left of it, anyway) collapsing, they encouraged their cousins at TNT to come on board and save the day, ensuring that the show got to it's planned ending.
 Warner Brothers eventually reaped a strong reward: international, VHS and DVD sales have seen the show make more than five times its budget back in profit since the show ended.

 B5 also had an example of a foreign network coming to the rescue.
 The first season didn't quite make enough money for Warner Brothers to justify renewing it.
 Then Channel 4 (pleased with the ratings they were getting) contacted WB to buy first run rights in the UK for any future seasons.